DreamerBlock/L/_posts/2022-11-1-reminder.md

 layout: post
 description: thursday
 ---
 be at night of the musium.
-Tursday
+Tursday 6: 30 pm